 clothing, if possible.
 Clothingthat is appropriate for the weather indicated at your destination.

-- Ziplocs to protect documents and to prevent spills in your luggage.
+- Ziplocs to protect documents and prevent spills in your luggage.

 - Adapters and chargers for any tech you bring.